-Anyone can develop an eating disorder: while they are more common with women and girls, there has been an increase in the number of men affected in recent years.
+Anyone can develop an eating disorder: while they more commonly affect women and girls, studies suggest men and boys make up 20-25% of those affected.
 Mainly developing in adolescence, eating disorders are a serious mental health concern.

-Out of all psychiatric conditions eating disorders have the highest mortality rate, leading us to question what more can be done to support those living with an eating disorder and their families as well as wider measures to encourage and promote healthy relationships with food.
+Eating disorders can be fatal, and anorexia has the highest mortality rate of all psychiatric conditions, leading us to question what more can be done to support those living with an eating disorder and their families as well as wider measures to encourage and promote healthy relationships with food.

 Key issues to be addressed

 - Increase knowledge and awareness of eating disorders

 - Improve confidence and skills in prevention, identification and interventions

 - Taking a whole-family approach to supporting those living with eating disorders

 - Ensuring a person-centred approach to care

 - Learning the effectiveness of education-based interventions for prevention